rostools/prodigenr/inst/templates/R-README.md

 # Description of R/ folder and .R files

-This folder contains custom functions used for this project's analyses.
+This folder contains custom functions used for this project's analyses, such as in the `doc/` folder.
 It's recommended that if a piece of code is used more than once in your analysis files, make it into a function and put it here so that you "Don't Repeat Yourself" (DRY principle).
 Or even if the piece of code is complicated, put it into a function to then document what it does.
 The recommended approach is to create a function for each main output item (each figure, table, etc) in a scientific product (e.g. `figure_one()` to create figure one).

 Use RStudio's R script 'Insert Section' (Ctrl-Shift-R) to split up your functions by utility or purpose.
 You can see the contents of this file easily